 Necessary means more than desirable but less than indispensable or absolutely necessary.

-Using the guidance provided in Preliminary Recommendation 3 (User Groups) and/or 5 (Purposes) about the usefulness and necessity of data elements, the authorization provider should determine whether Are the data elements requested are limited and reasonable to achieve the requestor’s stated purpose?
+The Contracted Party should determine whether the data elements requested are limited and reasonable to achieve the requestor’s stated purpose?

 Each request should be evaluated individually (i.e. each submission should contain a request for data related to a single domain.
 If a submission relates to multiple domains, each must be evaluated individually.).